SoftRobotics-MuM/docs/Hardware/silicone-casting.md

 The silicone is now ready to pour.

-### 4. Pour in the silicone
+### 🫗 Pour in the silicone
+Pour the silicone slowly into the mold in a thin, continuous stream from some height.
+This helps remove remaining air bubbles.

+Give the silicone some time to flow all the way down into the mold.
+The level may drop as it settles, so top it up if necessary.

 > [!CAUTION]
 > Be careful with your clothes.
 The silicone is sticky and the colors won't wash out.

 ## Cleaning
 Cleaning is the easiest when the silicone is already dry.

 ## Drying
 You can look up the Curing Time in the table at the top.
 You can find this at the silicone box in the lab as well.

 The Curing Time depends on the weather.
 Therefore when it is really cold the silicone might need more time.

 ## Remove the mold